ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     }
     ```

-The application is now ready to compile, and will include the events library.
+The application is now ready to compile, and will include the events library (which has no dependencies).

+<span class="notes">**Note:** Including a library does not automatically include all of its dependencies.
+Review compilation errors to find missing dependencies.</notes>

 ## 3. Compiling and running the application